yossiefraim/profileSetting1.2/README.md

 This function returns all profile that Below a certain age and pay with specific payment method.
 This function require 2 parameters, the first to send is <b>age</b> - an integer number.
-The second parameter is <b>payment</b> - credit card or direct debit. if one of the parameters wrong you will receive an error massge:{"error":"payment parameter invalid"} or {"error":"age parameter invalid"}. if there is no match profile to age and payment parameters you will receive error massge :
+The second parameter is <b>payment</b> - credit card or direct debit. if one of the parameters wrong you will receive an error massge:"Error with payment Parmeter" or ""Error with age Parmeter. https://profile-setting-v2.herokuapp.com/getUserProfileByParams<mark>/age/payment</mark></a>
-{"error":"there is no profile match to age and payment parameters"}
-https://profile-setting-v2.herokuapp.com/getUserProfileByParams<mark>/age/payment</mark></a>
 <hr>
 <small>&copy; Shenkar College, Yossi Efraim</small>